When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 b. …

-These verbs are often used as the first part of a compound object:
+These are some verbs, that are commonly used as the first part of a compound predicate:

 querer – to want